cp39/polarbehaviors-paper.org/README.md

 affect the transmission risk of the environment and individually affect each agent's utility flows along with their probability of exposure to the transmission risk.
-Agents' equilibrium actions exhibit (1) path-dependent dynamics when their probability of asymptomatic infection is positive and (2) polarization when the hazard rate of expo- sure probability exceeds their degree of risk aversion.
+Agents' equilibrium actions exhibit (1) path-dependent dynamics when their probability of asymptomatic infection is positive and (2) polarization when the hazard rate of exposure probability exceeds their degree of risk aversion.
 Comparative statics analyses show that the levels of agents' equilibrium communicable activity are nonincreasing in their discount factor, their probability of showing symptoms upon infection, and their expectation of suffering upon showing symptoms.
 If the virus persists, then